 “They should stop collecting these levies from us,” pleaded Onwuamaeze.
 “If they want to collect, they should collect once.
 If not, businesses will be affected.”

-This investigative report was supported by the Ford Foundation and the International Centre for Investigative Reporting, ICIR.
+This story is supported by Ripples Centre for Data and Investigative Journalism, the Ford Foundation and the International Centre for Investigative Reporting, ICIR.